Bribery Can Get Harder in Structured Multiwinner Approval Election: Introduction

 \section{Introduction}

 We study the complexity of bribery under the multiwinner approval rule, in the case where the voters' preferences are structured.
-Specifically, we use the bribery model of \citett{Faliszewski, Skowron, and Talmon}{fal-sko-tal:c:bribery-measure}, where one can either add, delete, or swap approvals, and we consider \emph{candidate interval} and \emph{voter interval} preferences~\citep{elk-lac:c:approval-sp-sc}.
+Specifically, we use the bribery model of \citet{fal-sko-tal:c:bribery-measure}, where one can either add, delete, or swap approvals, and we consider \emph{candidate interval} and \emph{voter interval} preferences~\citep{elk-lac:c:approval-sp-sc}.

 In multiwinner elections, the voters express their preferences over the available candidates and use this information to select a winning committee (i.e., a fixed-size subset of candidates).
-We focus on one of the simplest and most common scenarios, where each voter specifies the candidates that he or she approves, and those with the highest numbers of approvals form the committee.
+We focus on one of the simplest and most common scenarios, where each voter specifies the approved candidates, and those with the highest numbers of approvals form the committee.
 Such elections are used, e.g., to choose city councils, boards of trustees, or to shortlist job candidates.
 Naturally, there are many other rules and scenarios, but they do not appear in practice as often as this simplest one.
-For more details on multiwinner voting, we point the readers to the overviews of \citett{Faliszewski et al.}{fal-sko-sli-tal:b:multiwinner-voting} and \citett{Lackner and Skowron}{lac-sko:t:approval-survey}.
+For more details on multiwinner voting, we point the readers to the overviews of \citet{fal-sko-sli-tal:b:multiwinner-voting} and \citet{lac-sko:t:approval-survey}.